The instructor for your section will provide you with contact information.

 Students are not allowed to take a cellphone to the lavatory during any exam.

 Scientific calculators may be needed for some homework.

 ANYONE UNABLE TO TAKE AN EXAM SHOULD CONTACT THEIR INSTRUCTOR AHEAD OF TIME TO EXPLAIN THE REASON.
-IF YOU HAVE A CONFLICT WITH THE 227 EXAM 2 DURING MAY 13-19 BECAUSE OF ANOTHER SCHEDULED FINAL EXAM, YOU SHOULD TELL YOUR INSTRUCTOR ABOUT IT AS SOON AS THE FINAL EXAM SCHEDULES ARE ANNOUNCED.
+IF YOU HAVE A CONFLICT WITH THE 227 FINAL EXAM DURING DECEMBER 11-15 BECAUSE OF ANOTHER SCHEDULED FINAL EXAM, YOU SHOULD TELL YOUR INSTRUCTOR ABOUT IT AS SOON AS THE FINAL EXAM SCHEDULES ARE ANNOUNCED.

 Note: Students who miss an exam because of illness must contact the instructor ahead of the exam (or as soon afterwards as possible) and provide proof of the illness (doctor's note or call from health service).

 Next to certain sections below you'll see “Video Available”.
 These videos are located at the beginning of that section's assignment in WebAssign.
 You are required to watch these videos before that section is covered in class.